-NC 1st Home Advantage borrowers who pay Recapture tax to IRS will be reimbursed upon application to NCHFA based on certain criteria (the \$8,000 DPA loans only).
-Requests must be made in writing to NCHFA within 2 years of the closing date of the refinance transaction.
+NC 1st Home Advantage borrowers who pay Recapture tax to IRS will be reimbursed upon application to NCHFA based on certain criteria (the \$15,000 DPA loans only).
+Requests must be made in writing to NCHFA within 2 years of the payment date to the IRS.
+The loan cannot have been refinanced for reimbursement to apply.

-Section 12: FAQ and \$8,000 DPA Program Summary
+Section 12: FAQ and \$15,000 DPA Program Summary